 Contact Our Los Angeles Child Custody Attorneys at the Land Legal Group Today

-If you have children and are considering a divorce, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your case today during a free consultation by calling (310)552-3500 We will explain each aspect of our child custody laws while building and pursuing a strategic case that allows you to keep your kids where they belong: with you.
+If you have children and are considering a divorce, contact our Los Angeles family law attorneys at the Land Legal Group to discuss the details of your case today during a consultation by calling (310)552-3500 We will explain each aspect of our child custody laws while building and pursuing a strategic case that allows you to keep your kids where they belong: with you.